 “As an aside, it was interesting to see how close in size the three animals were, I don’t know whether the vixen was particularly large for her sex but she appeared only marginally smaller than the two dogs.
 It made me realise that those people who confidently sex every fox they see are probably making a lot of mistakes.”

 There are, nonetheless, a couple of well-cited methods that are apparently fairly accurate.
-The first, and by far the most straightforward and obvious, is to look for the cream-coloured fur of the scrotum (which identifies a male) or the teats of a lactating female; these features are, however, not always apparent, being prominent only during certain seasons.
+The first, and by far the most straightforward and obvious, is to look for the cream-coloured fur of the scrotum (which identifies a male) or the teats of a lactating female; these features are, however, not always apparent, being prominent only during the breeding and cub-rearing seasons, respectively.

 The second method involves looking at the face of the animal; more specifically, the breadth of the head and the position of the ears relative to the nose.
 In 1962, the eminent naturalist and fox farmer Henry George Hurrell noted that males generally have broader heads and thicker muzzles than females and, in 1968, Burrows described how this broadness causes the ears of a dog fox to form a ‘W’-shape when viewed head-on, whereas they form a ‘V’ in vixens whose heads are generally more triangular in shape.
 Several authors have apparently used these features to successfully sex foxes in the wild and Stephen Harris included it in a brief article to the May 2007 issue of BBC Wildlife Magazine, although in The Red Fox, Lloyd cautioned: